EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

 ## Other Key Parts of this Guidance

-* [Spectrum of Intensity of AI Usage][spectrum_of_intensity_of_ai_usage] supports decisions about AI practices for developing quality research software, from No Gen AI to swarms of autonomous agents.
+* [Spectrum of Intensity of AI Usage](spectrum_of_intensity_of_ai_usage) supports decisions about AI practices for developing quality research software, from No Gen AI to swarms of autonomous agents.

-* [Examples tools and mechanisms][example_tools_comparisons] compares common current tools and how they support different parts of the spectrum.
+* [Examples tools and mechanisms](example_tools_comparisons) compares common current tools and how they support different parts of the spectrum.
 These tools change quickly, so new examples are welcome.

-* [Cross Cutting Practices][cross_cutting_practices] captures quality practices worth considering.
+* [Cross Cutting Practices](cross_cutting_practices) captures quality practices worth considering.
 It reflects current best practice rather than attempting to be exhaustive.

 ## References and further reading